-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 98 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 94 of 102

-Company Name GasNet Limited AMP Planning Period 1 July 2020 - 30 June 2030 Asset Management Standard Applied ISO 55000 series Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 69 Risk management process(es) How has the organisation documented process(es) and/or procedure(s) for the identification and assessment of asset and asset management related risks throughout the asset life cycle?
-The organisation has not considered the need to document process(es) and/or procedure(s) for the identification and assessment of asset and asset management related risks throughout the asset life cycle.
-The organisation is aware of the need to document the management of asset related risk across the asset life cycle.
-The organisation has plan(s) to formally document all relevant process(es) and procedures(s) or has already commenced this activity.
-The organisation is in the process of documenting the identification and assessment of asset related risk across the asset life cycle but it is incomplete or there are inconsistencies between approaches and a lack of integration.
-Identification and assessment of asset related risk across the asset life cycle is fully documented.
-The organisation can demonstrate that appropriate documented mechanisms are integrated across life cycle phases and are being consistently applied.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-79 Use and maintenance of asset risk information How does the organisation ensure that the results of risk assessments provide input into the identification of adequate resources and training and competency needs?
-The organisation has not considered the need to conduct risk assessments.
-The organisation is in the process of ensuring that the results of risk assessments and effects of risk control measures to provide input into reviews of resources, training and competency needs.
-Current implementation is incomplete and there are gaps and inconsistencies.
+SCHEDULE 13: REPORT ON ASSET MANAGEMENT MATURITY [cont] Question No. Function Question Maturity Level 1 Maturity Level 2 Maturity Level 3 69 Risk management processes How has the organization documented process(es) and/or procedure(s) for the identification and assessment of asset and asset management related risks throughout the asset life cycle?
+The organization has not considered the need to document the management of asset related risk across the asset lifecycle.
+The organization has plan(s) to formally document all relevant process(es) and procedure(s) or has already commenced this activity.
+The organization is in the process of documenting the identification and assessment of asset related risk across the asset lifecycle but it is incomplete or there are inconsistencies between approaches and a lack of integration.
+Identification and assessment of asset related risk across the asset lifecycle is fully documented.
+The organization can demonstrate that appropriate documented mechanisms are integrated across life cycle phases and are being consistently applied.
+73 Use and maintenance of asset risk information How does the organization ensure that the results of risk assessments provide input into the identification of adequate resources and training and competency needs?
+The organization has not considered the need to conduct risk assessments.
+The organization is in the process of ensuring that outputs of risk assessments and effects of risk control measures are included in developing requirement for resources and training.
+The implementation is incomplete and there are gaps and inconsistencies.
 Outputs from risk assessments are consistently and systematically used as inputs to develop resources, training and competency requirements.
 Examples and evidence is available.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-82 Legal and other requirements What procedure does the organisation have to identify and provide access to its legal, regulatory, statutory and other asset management requirements, but this is done in an ad-hoc manner in the absence of a procedure?
-The organisation has not considered the need to identify its legal, regulatory, statutory and other asset management requirements.
-The organisation has some its legal, regulatory, statutory and other asset management requirements, but this is done in an ad-hoc manner in the absence of a procedure.
-Evidence exists to demonstrate that the organisation's legal, regulatory, statutory and other asset management requirements are identified and kept up to date.
+82 Legal and other requirements What procedure does the organization have to identify its legal, regulatory, statutory and other asset management requirements, and how are requirements incorporated into the asset management system?
+The organization has not considered the need to identify its legal, regulatory, statutory and other asset management requirements.
+The organization identifies some its legal, regulatory, statutory and other asset management requirements, but this is done in an ad-hoc manner in the absence of a procedure.
+Evidence exists to demonstrate that the organization's legal, regulatory, statutory and other asset management requirements, but the information is not kept up to date, inadequate and kept up to date.
 Systematic mechanisms for identifying relevant legal and statutory requirements.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
+88 Life Cycle Activities How does the organization establish implement and maintain process(es) for the implementation of its asset management plan(s) and control of activities across the creation, acquisition or enhancement of assets.
+This includes design, modification, procurement, construction and commissioning activities?
+The organization does not have process(es) in place to manage and control the implementation of asset management plan(s) during activities related to asset creation including design, modification, procurement, construction and commissioning.
+The organization is aware of the need to have process(es) and procedure(s) in place to manage and control the implementation of asset management plan(s) during activities related to asset creation including design, modification, procurement, construction and commissioning but currently do not have these in place (note: procedure(s) may exist but they are inconsistent/incomplete).
+Effective process(es) and procedure(s) are in place to manage and control the implementation of asset management plan(s) during activities related to asset creation including design, modification, procurement, construction and commissioning.
+Gaps and inconsistencies are being addressed.